kwonus/Quelle-Obsolete/Clarity-Syntax.md

 find "in the beginning"

 We will get into the particular way that this statement is parsed later in this document.
 But for now, we should notice that we have one verb and one segment.
 The type of the segment agrees with the verb and there is only one segment.
 Consequently, this is, by definition, a simple statement.
 We should notice that we have not informed our search engine what to search.
-So here is another example of a simple statement using a PERSISTENCE  directive:
+So here is another example of a simple statement using a CONTROL  directive:

 set source=bible

 If we had run this configuration command prior to the search command listed above, our first match would be found in Genesis 1:1.
 But as the source domain of our search is a key element of our search, we should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
 A compound statement has more than one segment.
 To combine the previous two statements into one compound statement, we can issue this command:

 find "in the beginning" + source=bible

 Segments in compound statements are delimited by plus-signs.
 For all compound statements, at least one segment must agree with the verb-class.
 Each verb-class defines whether additional segment types are permissible.
-In the case of FILE directives and SEARCH directives, PERSISTENCE  segments are also valid segment types.
+In the case of OUPUT directives and SEARCH directives, CONTROL  segments are also valid segment types.
 All other verb-classes require that each segment agrees with the verb-class of the statement.

 Before we go deep into the syntax of compound statements, we should define one more abstraction defined in the Clarity HMI specification.
 So far, we have considered only ordinary statements.
 Ordinary statements always begin with a verb and contain at least one segment.